-NCVE has an active social calendar which includes BBQs by the pool, visits to local markets, cultural centre days, walk and talk groups, weekly NCVE Chat sessions, abseiling and rock-climbing activities and organised weekend and day trips to many of our local tourist destinations.
+NCVE has an active social calendar which includes visits to local markets, cultural centre days, walk and talk groups, weekly NCVE Chat sessions, abseiling and rock-climbing activities and organised weekend and day trips to many of our local tourist destinations.
 Some of the tourist destinations we regularly visit are Opera House, Hunter valley, Blue Mountains, Cockatoo Island, Central Coast, Taronga Zoo, Rocks, Botanic Garden, and Easter Show.